-The NX, by contrast, looked more like a BMW than a Honda.
+The NX looked more like a BMW than a Honda.
 It had KTM-like angles and rally lines.
 Its shoulders pushed forward over the front wheel and it was smooth, but not swoopy.
 More Walter Colebach and less Ricky Johnson.

 More than 30 years later, I see echos of the NX in the new Yamaha T700 Tenere.
 The Tenere (TEN-er-ray) is a revolutionary new bike that has lots of people talking (and buying).
 Both bikes share simple, modern forms.
 Both are balanced, function-first machines with classic rally lines that age well.
 Both are built around great motors and represent significant departures from current trends.
 Back then, it was dirt bikes with high, dopey fenders.
 Today, its overstuffed plastic cladding and huge pannier boxes.

 Motorcycling, especially in the Light Adventure category, needs more classics like the Tenere and fewer space ships (i.e., BMW R1250 GS).
-The Japanese have always done it best (i.e., 1968 Honda CB750).
-I look forward to seeing how Team Honda responds to the new design standard set by Yamaha with their T700 Tenere.
+The Japanese have always done it best - take a gander at the 1968 Honda CB750 some time.
+I look forward to seeing how Team Honda responds in coming years to the new design standard set by Team Yamaha.

 Honda NX250 in 1988